-2. The Congress shall assemble at least once in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different
+2. The Congress shall assemble at least once in every car; and such meeting shall be on the first Monday in ember, unless they shall, by law, appoint a different

-Section 5.
-1. Each House shall be the judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quo an todo business; ba a smaller number may adjourn from day to
+Section 5. .
+Each House shall be the judge of the elections, returns and qualifications of its own imembers, and a majority of cach shall constitute a quorum todo business; butea smaller number may adjourn from day to lay and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.